-While not technical, Aconcagua is a highly underestimated climb, and traveling with an experienced outfitter with knowledgeable and expert guides will greatly increase your chances of summiting and being safe on the mountain.
-Essential logistics like food prep, tents and days on the mountains may seem like areas where you can “cut corners”, however we profess the importance of these details along with reasonable team sizes (many of our competitors end up combining teams and can have up to 20 with a few guides) are paramount to offering a superb experience.
+While not technical, Aconcagua is a highly underestimated climb, and traveling with Alpine Ascents and our near 30 years of experience, knowledgeable and expert guides will greatly increase your chances of summiting and being safe on the mountain.
+Essential logistics like food prep, quality camps, porters options and days on the mountains may seem like areas where you can “cut corners”, however we profess the importance of these details along with reasonable team sizes (many of our competitors end up combining teams and can have up to 20 with a few guides) are paramount to offering a superb experience.

 I would not hesitate to join another climb with either guide.
 Exceeded expectations.
 Very professional.
 All camps and lodging met or exceeded my expectations.
 The tents were brand new.
 Food and group gear were excellent.
 I am a fan of AAI and will share my opinion when given the chance. – 2016 Climber